 - Authorized representative on behalf of next-of-kin

-If someone other than the NOK is applying for the headstone, marker or medallion, the application package must include a written statement signed by the NOK or decedent authorizing that person (the applicant) to apply for this benefit.
-A notarized statement is not required for these purposes.
+If someone other than the next-of-kin is applying for the headstone, marker or medallion (like a funeral director), the application package must include a written statement signed by the next-of-kin or decedent authorizing that person (the applicant) to apply for this benefit.
+The statement doesn't need to be notarized.

 National, Post, or State Veterans' Cemetery